 Manchester and Birmingham top growing cities

-In the last five years, property market remained sluggish where NBS said the homeowners are not selling; that's why a lower number of properties are in the market.
+In the last five years, property market remained sluggish where NBS said the homeowners are not selling; that's why a lower number of property are in the market.
 The reports by Savills claim the growth will increase the property rates by an average of £32,000 and slowest growth is expected to be seen in some of the markets of London where the prices are 72 percent higher as compared to a decade ago.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).